TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/PHP-OOPS/readme.md

 All this test conducted using HTTP_Request2 PEAR library.

-For more details you visit: https://pear.php.net/manual/en/package.http.http-request2.config.php
+Regarding HTTP_Request2 you can visit: https://pear.php.net/manual/en/package.http.http-request2.config.php

 ### Ready to test, let's goahead with testing using POSTMAN